 You can buy Fair Trade items including cakes and tea bags (440 bags for £8.99 - at around 2p/bag; possibly cheaper than Tesco and definitely better for everyone concerned) at Oxfam on Broad Street and Cowley Road.
 A broader range of gift items and household goods can be found in the Fair Trade shop beneath St Michael at the Northgate Church on Cornmarket.
 If it's chocolate you're after, you may be interested to know that ALL of the Co-Op supermarket's own-brand chocolate is Fairly Traded.

 Other options for ethical food-buying/eating/etc include Scoop Zero Waste Pop-up, where you can buy dry goods without the accompanying plastic waste.
 East Oxford Farmers' Market has a SESI refill station, where you can top up your whole foods and household detergents.
+SESI also now have a pop-up shop at Flo’s, The Place in the Park, every Wednesday and Saturday, while Waitrose in Botley is trialling a much-needed plastic-free system for their fresh fruit and veg.
 There's also Good Food Oxford, a scheme designed to eliminate food waste and promote a healthy, fair, ethical and environmentally sustainable food system in and around Oxford.
+They have great lists for Oxford Markets and veg boxes you can have delivered to your door.

 Our page on Pick Your Own farms in the Oxford area can be found here.
 They tend not to be very organic but our proprietor holds that it's the only way to get properly fresh sweetcorn.